Pissalat: History

-The sauce largely disappeared from commerce during the Second World War, and exists today only in the form of local traditional artisanal and family production (it is often replaced by salted anchovies or anchovy purée), in particular for the preparation of Pissaladière.
+The sauce largely disappeared from commerce during the Second World War, and exists today only in the form of local traditional artisanal and family production (it is often replaced by salted anchovies or anchovy purée), in particular for the preparation of pissaladière.

 Recipe

 The pissalat sauce is traditionally made from a mixture of anchovies, sardines, or poutine.
-These ingredients are pounded in a mortar, then macerated-fermented for several months in a large Provençal terracotta terrine with a brine of salt, pepper, olive oil, spices and herbs, thyme, bay leaf, cinnamon, and ground cloves (for preservation by salting).
+These ingredients are pounded in a mortar, then macerated and fermented for several months in a large Provençal terracotta terrine with a brine of salt, pepper, olive oil, spices and herbs, thyme, bay leaf, cinnamon, and ground cloves (for preservation by salting).

 The mixture is then stored in a cool place and stirred daily so as to quickly form a paste.
 The oil that rises to the surface must be skimmed every week.
 The resulting paste is passed through a fine sieve after one month.
 The pissalat can then be kept for some time in glass jars, covered with olive oil.

-It can be eaten on slices of bread and accompany soups, vegetables, salads, meats or other dishes of Provençal cuisine.
+It can be eaten on slices of bread and accompany soups, vegetables, salads, meats, or other dishes of Provençal cuisine.

-Confrerie

-Confrérie des chevaliers du pissalat d'Antibes-Juan-les-Pins.